Current Activities

 Our curriculum was developed by our local team, taking best practices from conservation corps programs in the U.S. and adapting them to the local language and context in Georgia, Armenia, and Azerbaijan.

-Once new crew leaders graduate from the program, they are eligible to lead crews of volunteers.
+Once new crew leaders graduate from the program, they are eligible to work as pro crew members and to lead crews of volunteers.
 Many crew leaders return for a second season or more.
 Experienced crew leaders are eligible to apply for the position of Crew Leader Trainer, who train the new cohorts of crew leaders.

 In addition to working with the TCT and Trails For Change longer-term, CCC crew leaders have gone on to a wide range of positions in guiding, ecotourism, and graduate studies in the environmental field.

-Crew leader applications for 2023 are now closed.
-Check back for opportunities in 2024.
+Program applications for 2024 are now closed.
+Check back for opportunities in spring 2025.

 DSC_4105